bitovi/academy/src/angular/14-building-order-form/building-order-form.md

 ![Place My Order App tabs](../static/img/angular/pmo-tabs-working.gif "Place My Order App tabs")

-## Component Interaction

-Components in Angular can pass data back and forth to each other through the use of <a href="https://angular.io/api/core/Input" target="_blank">@Input</a> and <a href="https://angular.io/api/core/Output" target="_blank">@Output</a> decorations.

-@sourceref ./component-interaction.html
-@codepen
-@highlight 17,21,29,31,35,only

-## Create Custom Checkbox Component
+## Problem 3: Create Custom Menu-Items Component

 We're going to build another component to use in our form to handle selecting order items.
 We use data-binding to pass data between components.
 We'll use the `@Input()` to get our list of items from the restaurant to display in our child component, and eventually hook it into our Reactive Form using the `formControlName` attribute as shown below.